TemitopeJoseph/TemitopeJoseph/README.md

 **Welcome to my GitHub!!!**

-A data enthusiast with a background in mathematics and a passion for solving real-world problems using data science and machine learning.I am passionate about learning from others, collaborating and Voluteering.
+A data enthusiast with a background in mathematics and a passion for solving real-world problems using data science and machine learning.
+I am passionate about learning from others, collaborating and Voluteering.

 ## About Me: